Hawaii Choral Festival® March 3, 2012, March 31, 2012, April 15, 2012

 Sounds of Aloha Barbershop Chorus

-Hawaii Band & Orchestra Festival®
+Hawaii Band & Orchestra Festival

 Dr. Jeffrey Boeckman

-Dr. Jeffrey Boeckman will be the clinician for the March 3, 2012 festival.
-He is the Director of Bands at the University of Hawai’i.
+Jeffrey BoeckmanDr.
+Jeffrey Boeckman will be the clinician for the festival.
+He is the Director of Bands at the University of Hawaii.
 He conducts the Wind Ensemble, teaches conducting and wind literature, and oversees the entire UH Bands program.

 Prior to this appointment, Dr. Boeckman served for five years as the Director of Bands at California State University-San Bernardino, where he conducted the Symphonic Band, Chamber Winds, Chamber Orchestra, and pit orchestra for the Opera Workshop.
 Dr. Boeckman also served on the faculties of both Texas A&M University-Commerce and Roanoke College in Virginia.
 For five years, he was the Director of Instrumental Music at Shasta High School in Redding, California, where he led the bands, orchestra, and chamber ensembles in acclaimed performances at festivals and on national and international tours.
 Dr. Boeckman also directed the Redding Symphony Youth Orchestra for three seasons, and served as guest conductor for the Redding Symphony Orchestra.

 He has served as an adjudicator and clinician at concert, marching, and solo festivals across the country, and as a guest conductor of honor bands in several states.
-His scholarly work has been presented at the World Association of Symphonic Bands and Ensembles (WASBE) International Conference and the California Music Educators Association (CMEA) State Conference, and has been published in the
+His scholarly work has been presented at the World Association of Symphonic Bands and Ensembles (WASBE) International Conference and the California Music Educators Association (CMEA) State Conference, and has been published in the Journal of Band Research; his book A Counterpoint of Characters: the Music of Michael Colgrass was recently published by VDM Verlag.

 Dr. Boeckman holds degrees from the University of California at Berkeley, the University of Arizona, and the University of Wisconsin-Madison.